-Serial Ethernet network data received by the XFP optical interface flow directly in to the Field Programmable Gate Array (FPGA).
+Serial optical data received by the XFP optical interface flows directly in to the Field Programmable Gate Array (FPGA).
+It is then passed to a second FPGA and processed via a TCAM network search engine.
+This allows optional packet classification and filtering.

-The FPGA contains the packet record processor, the two PCI-X interfaces and the DAG Universal Clock Kit (DUCK) timestamp engine.
-The DUCK provides high resolution perpacket timestamps which can be accurately synchronized.
+The FPGA contains the packet record processor and the DAG Universal Clock Kit (DUCK) timestamp engine.
+The DUCK provides high resolution per-packet timestamps which can be accurately synchronized.

-Note: For further information on the DUCK and time synchronization, see Synchronizing Clock Time (page 37) later in this user guide.
+Note: For further information on the DUCK and time synchronization see to Synchronizing Clock Time (page 37) later in this user guide.